jia-kai/jia-kai.github.io/index.markdown

 perspectives from programming languages, symbolic logic, and logical reasoning.
-I am also interested in computer systems (architecture, high-performance computing, software engineering) and computational modeling of the world (computer graphics, computational game theory).
+I am also interested in computer systems (architecture, high-performance computing, software engineering) and computational modeling of the world (computer graphics, algorithmic game theory).
 I enjoy developing mathematical and computational tools to solve problems.
-I also enjoy programming, especially building large, agile software systems for complex tasks.
+I also enjoy coding, especially building large, agile software systems for complex tasks.

 I am currently a computer science PhD student at MIT, advised by [Martin